thindil/steamsky/bin/doc/MODDING.md

 line which starts with PlayerIndex.
 Value after equal sign must be existing mobile index from any mobiles file from *data/mobs* directory.

+## Head armor type
+To change which item type is used as a head armor for charactes, open file *game.dat* in *data* directory and edit line which starts with HeadArmor.
+Value after equal sign must be existing item type.

 ## Items

 ### General informations